Tom Slingsby (AUS) won Laser gold after controlling his only rival Pavlos Kontides (CYP) in the Medal Race.

 "I think going to watch the Stars and the Finns yesterday was a very smart idea in the end,"

 said Slingsby.
 "I saw how easily it can slip through your fingers and today I was pretty brutal, but I had to be.
 I knew Pavlos couldn't lose second so I didn't want to give him an inch all day."

 In another race-within-a-race, Rasmus Myrgren (SWE) came from behind at the first mark to finish third after starting just one point ahead of Tonci Stipanovic (CRO).
 Myrgren finished sixth to finish in bronze medal position and Stipanovic trailed in eighth to come fourth overall.

 However, as the boats started out on the water the equipment inspection committee issued a protest against Myrgren's boat under rules 3.2 and 3.3 relating to 'repair and replacement of boats and equipment'.
-A protest meeting is scheduled that could yet mean a change to the bronze medal position.
+A proteswas heard but Myrgren was not penalised and held on to the bronze medal position.

 1. Tom Slingsby (AUS) - 43pts

 3. Rasmus Myrgren (SWE) - 72pts

 Follow all the action on the ISAF Olympic Live Blog which will bring competition updates and instant reactions to the action on the race course.
 Fans can check in and ask our media team questions to get the very latest information.
 The blog will start one hour before racing each and every day of the competition.